malintha/rosns3/readme.md

  - `git clone --recursive git@github.com:malintha/rosns3.git`

 ROSNS3 relies on both the client and server modules.
 To avoid having to install bulky NS-3 software, we have provided a dockerized version of the ROSNS3 server.
-Unless you need to change the server code, there is no need to explicitly build it.
+Unless you need to change the server code, which resides at `rosns3_server` there is no need to explicitly build it.
 - Download the docker image by running `docker pull malinthaf/rosns3-server:latest`.

 You can change the propagation loss model parameters for wireless communiation inside the `run_server.sh` script.
 These changes will subsequently applied to the server running inside the docker container.